transfluxus/p5jsspeech/README.md

 Finally speech supported generative Art!
 Based on the p5.js Speech Recognition

-The Library only runs on a server.
+The Library doesn't run locally.
 The easiest way is to start a simple python server: python -m SimpleHTTPServer 8000 in the project folder.

-The program prefers german or english.
+The program works in german or english.
-Scream into microphone a shape of the following, a color and a size (not for lines) These are the 3 available shapes: kreis, circle quadrat, square
+Say into the microphone following parameters: a shape, a color and a size (not for lines) These are the 3 available shapes: kreis, circle quadrat, square